archmangler/jenkins-jcasc/README.md

 (Modify to your personal image registry requirements)

-* NOTE: The current bootstrapped Covenant image is available at Dockerhub: `archbungle/kovenant:0.0.1`
+* NOTE: The current bootstrapped Covenant image is available at Dockerhub: `archbungle/kovenant:0.0.1` - this image is bootstrapped with a known admin password which can be updated during redeploy time.

 # Repositories: